inab/SmartRNASeqCaller/README.md

  - One with the variants classified as potential germline variants xxx_ok.vcf
  - One with all the remaining variants xxx_ko.vcf

-SmartRNASeqCaller can be executed locally with a shell script (SmartSeqCaller.sh) by editing the variants at the header of the file.
+SmartRNASeqCaller can be executed locally with a shell script (SmartSeqCaller.sh) by editing the variables at the header of the file.
 It also includes **Nextflow** implementations that can be executed locally, or using a combination of Dockers to ensure reproducibility.
 The classification is done with a Random Forest model [https://sandbox.zenodo.org/record/249252/files/RNA_Variant_RF_model.rds
-] using several annotations from the VCF file, plus using criteria from previous works like [1  -add link and ref].
+] using several annotations from the VCF file, plus using criteria from previous works.
 SmartRNASeqCaller achieves better precision-recall results thanks to the classification module, that integrates several sources of information inferring non-linear dependencies.
+Suggested: download the Random forest module in the resource folder of this git repository so to keep everything tidy.

 ### Requirements: